What Is the Ketogenic Diet, and Why Is It So Popular?

 If you decide to try the keto diet, it’s best to do so under a doctor’s supervision, at least at first.
 Understanding where good fats come from (nuts, avocados, plant oils) and recognizing what foods contain carbohydrates is essential for proper adherence and success.

 Chances are you’re going to lose weight if you decide to go keto.
 And the brain-boosting, blood sugar-regulating benefits are well-supported, too.
 But ketosis is a state of metabolic stress; your body shifts into survival mode.
 It’s important to ask yourself what the overall goal of going keto actually is.
 Going in and out of metabolic ketosis is not good for you, nor are drastic ups and downs in your weight.

 Balance, consistency, and moderation all play a role in optimal health, too — be cautious in how you approach anything with the word diet attached to it.
 The best diet is one that includes a lifestyle change that works best for you, your routine, and your health.

-Please note: In no way am I endorsing nutritional ketosis as a best practice for sustained weight loss or supplement to medication.
+Please note: This article is not an endorsement of nutritional ketosis as a best practice for sustained weight loss or supplement to medication.